 You will rack your bike according to your race number.
 If you have trouble finding your race number area, please ask a volunteer or staff member for assistance, they are happy to help.
 Rack your bike with your seat and the sticker on the rack with bike number facing the same direction.
 Your front wheel should be touching the ground.

-Yes, there will be limited mechanical services available on Saturday during bike racking, and Sunday morning on site.
+Yes, there will be limited mechanical services provided by veloFix on Saturday during bike racking, and Sunday morning on site.

 You will only leave your bike on Saturday, and bring everything else with you on race morning.